jniebuhr/gaggimate-docs/src/pages/docs/screen-ui-description.md

 The steam screen doesnt show much info, since all that really is needed is temperature control, and a possiblity to activate the pump to improve the steam output.

-This screen has one or two gauges around the main informtaion area.
+This screen has one or two gauges around the main information area.
 On the Standard version of the GaggiMate system, you will have 1 gauge showing temperature.
-On the Pro verison you will have 2, the left one being temperature, and the right one being pressue.
-In both cases you will have a nummeric value of the gauge/gauges current reading.
+On the Pro numeric you will have 2, the left one being temperature, and the right one being pressure.
+In both cases you will have a numeric value of the gauge/gauges current reading.

 In the middle section you will find 3 different rows of information.